braam/blog-hugo/content/posts/nginx-modsecurity-waf.md

 &nbsp;
 ### Disable Specific Rule on Website
 Sometimes ModSecurity is not correc tin determining an attack, therefore it will block some requests that we do not want.
-We can disable a specific matched rule (you can find it in the /var/log/modsec_audit.log file) for a location:
+We can disable a specific matched rule (you can find it in the /var/log/modsec_audit.log file) for a location.
+You can add more ID's with a space.
 ```bash
 server {
     server_name test.example.com;